SRL/SRL/README.md

 Reach us
 ---------
-For any discussion, or just some talking we are usually available at IRC: #SRL @ Rizon
+For any discussion, or just some talking we are usually available at IRC `#SRL @ Rizon`